connectomicslab/connectomemapper3/README.md

   *   **Source:** [https://github.com/connectomicslab/connectomemapper3](https://github.com/connectomicslab/connectomemapper3)
   *   **Bug reports:** [https://github.com/connectomicslab/connectomemapper3/issues](https://github.com/connectomicslab/connectomemapper3/issues)

-### New in ``v3.0.2`` 🌍🌳✨
+### Carbon footprint estimation of BIDS App run 🌍🌳✨

-In support to the Organisation for Human Brain Mapping (OHBM) Sustainability and Environmental Action (OHBM-SEA) group, CMP3 enables you now to be aware about the adverse impact of your processing on the environment!
+In support to the Organisation for Human Brain Mapping (OHBM) Sustainability and Environmental Action (OHBM-SEA) group, CMP3 enables you since `v3.0.3`  to be more aware about the adverse impact of your processing on the environment!

 With the new `--track_carbon_footprint` option of the `connectomemapper3_docker` and `connectomemapper3_singularity` BIDS App python wrappers, and the new `"Track carbon footprint"` option of the `cmpbidsappmanager` BIDS Interface Window,